 Why we love it: Every element works together.
 The crunch, the creamy mayo, the sharpness of the cabbage.
 It's hearty and playful, a street food-style burger that's impossible not to love.

-Spicy, rich, and packed with flavour.
-This ramen uses inari age (tofu pockets) to add texture and a touch of sweetness to balance the heat.
+Spicy, rich, and packed with flavor.
+This spicy miso ramen (辛みそラーメン) uses inari age (tofu pockets) to add texture and a touch of sweetness to balance the heat.

-Why we love it: The inari sheets soak up the spicy broth like little flavour sponges, creating an addictive balance of heat and sweetness.
+Why we love it: The inari sheets soak up the spicy broth like little flavor sponges, creating an addictive balance of heat and sweetness.
 It's a bowl that hits every craving at once.

-A traditional Japanese tofu recipe that's pure comfort.
+Agedashi tofu (揚げ出し豆腐) is a traditional Japanese dish common in izakayas (居酒屋) across Japan.
 Lightly coated silken tofu cubes are fried until golden, then served in a warm dashi-style broth.

 Golden, crisp-edged tofu tossed in a sweet-salty glaze that clings to every piece.
 This vegan tofu recipe is a total crowd-pleaser and ready in minutes.
 Perfect over rice or as a protein-packed side.

-Why we love it: Quick to make, big on flavour, and endlessly versatile.
-The glaze hits that ideal balance of salty soy and sweet caramelisation, making every bite rich and satisfying.
+Why we love it: Quick to make, big on flavor, and endlessly versatile.
+The glaze hits that ideal balance of salty soy and sweet caramelization, making every bite rich and satisfying.
 It's one of those dishes you'll keep coming back to on busy weeknights.

-A light and balanced ramen with a delicate salt-based broth.
-This version keeps things clean and fresh with tofu and vegetables taking centre stage.
+Shio ramen (塩ラーメン) is a light, clean ramen built on a delicate salt-based broth.
+This version keeps things fresh and balanced, with tofu and vegetables taking centre stage.

 Choose the Right Tofu for the Job